 WHAT CAN I EXPECT?

 We spend a month or two on one particular topic, or in one particular portion of the Bible.
 So even if you miss the first few sessions of a topic, you'll be able to jump in fresh fairly quickly!
+Between topics, we generally take a week off from Bible class before starting againm.

 FAQ

 You are welcome to simply come, sit, and observe; we won't ask you to make a spectacle of yourself.
 We might, however, extend a friendly welcome!
-Ideally, we hope you'll feel comfortable with us.

 God knows humans all struggle with learning how to love each other.
 We need support, because we all continuously fail to treat our fellow human with kindness and respect.
 At Grace of God, we try our best to show grace and care to our fellow human - and while we too may fail sometimes, we are encouraged to try again knowing that we forgive each other and are forgiven by God's saving grace.